Insights

 If BIC EAM has been purchased and activated, all users can access the Insights via the menu item Insights in the left menu bar.
 Here you will see a collection of predefined tiles.
 If you click on an Insight within the Matrix and Map sections, the relevant information is displayed and shown in a 2D grid layout.

 In this 2D grid layout, target objects are displayed, each linked to one or two source objects.
-You can filter the main and axis objects in the Settings tab in the right sidebar.
+You can filter the main and axis objects in the Options tab using the Filter button in the right sidebar.

 Once you have selected one or more filters by activating the checkboxes, the main and axis objects are filtered accordingly and the 2D grid layout is redisplayed.